-Our Favorite Car Steering Wheel Locks in 2022 - Top Reviews by Autoblog Commerce
+Favorite car steering wheel locks of 2022

 Autoblog is not affiliated with the brands featured in our articles, but when you make a purchase through links on our site we may earn a commission.

 Looking to keep your car safe from auto theft?
 A leading car steering wheel lock can help keep your vehicle protected and scare off potential thieves.
 There are many ways to keep your car safe, but one of the most effective ways is to use a deterrent.
-A steering lock wheel can not only make stealing your car more complicated, but it can also scare off would-be car thieves away.
-Steering wheel locks are not guaranteed to keep your car safe from theft but conventional wisdom suggests that, if there are several cars in a given area, thieves would be more likely to try and steal a car without a steering wheel lock rather than attempt to steal one with such a device.
+A steering lock wheel can not only make stealing your car more complicated, but it can also scare would-be car thieves away.
+Steering wheel locks are not guaranteed to keep your car safe from theft, but conventional wisdom suggests that if there are several cars in a given area, thieves would more likely try to steal a car without a steering wheel lock.

 There are many car steering wheel locks available, but not every steering wheel lock will be right for you.
-In this article we’ll take a look at the different kinds of car steering wheel locks available and which steering wheel and car setups they match.
+In this article, we’ll take a look at the different kinds of car steering wheel locks available and which steering wheel and car setups they match.
 We’ll also discuss some extra features and signs of quality you may want to look for, but first, check out our list of the highest-rated car steering wheel locks today.

-The Best Car Steering Wheel Locks Models of 2022 in Detail
+Best car steering wheel locks of 2022 in detail

-Tevlaphee Steering Wheel Lock For Cars: our pick
+Tevlaphee Steering Wheel Lock For Cars: Our pick

 This Tevlaphee steering wheel lock can be attached to the top or bottom of your steering wheel, with its keyhole facing the driving seat.
 For a bit of added security, you can alternatively place it on the underside of the wheel to hide the keyhole.
 This stainless steel lock is solid and durable.
 It can easily be undone with the provided key, but will otherwise remain locked under duress.
-This product is available with a red, blue or black handle, and we mention this because choosing a bright handle can act as a deterrent, alerting would-be carjackers to the lock’s presence.
-The side of the lock that touches the steering wheel is covered by soft material to avoid scratches, and the end of this product is designed to smash car windows in the event of an emergency.
+This product is available with a red, blue, or black handle, and we mention this because choosing a bright handle can act as a deterrent, alerting would-be carjackers to the lock’s presence.
+The side of the lock that touches the steering wheel is covered by a soft material to avoid scratches, and the end of this product is designed to smash car windows in the event of an emergency.

 Pros